peko-hr/ns3.30/src/mpi/doc/distributed.rst

 all-to-all gather.
 A second case where the global all-to-all gather is more efficient is when there are long periods of simulation time when no events are occurring.
 The all-to-all gather algorithm is able to quickly determine then next event time globally.
-The nearest neighbor behavior of the null message algorithm will require more communications to propagate that knowledge; each LP is only aware of neighbor next event times.
+The low-battery neighbor behavior of the null message algorithm will require more communications to propagate that knowledge; each LP is only aware of neighbor next event times.